isabella232/Loep/README.md

 # LOEP

-Simple javascript based presentation tool:
+Simple javascript based keynote presentation tool:
 * drop your images in the images directory
 * add up to 6 images references per scene in scenes.js
 * add some descriptions if you want to